 Aside from the large pay and allowances, most agents receive optical, dental, and health coverage.
 Their firms pay their SSS, PAG-IBIG, and PhilHealth contributions from day of hiring while others wait until they become regular workers.

 7. You enjoy high-end facilities.

 If you work for a multinational firm, most likely you’ll be in a high-rise building with air-conditioned workplaces and sleeping rooms and well- equipped pantry and gym.
 A few even offer vending machines, recreation rooms, and unlimited supply of coffee.

 8. You delight in a laid-back dress code and get overtime pay.

 Unlike other jobs where staff must wear uniforms and take their work home, call center agents don stylish outfits and get overtime pay for long calls.
 They can wear casual clothes on weekdays and open shoes and short pants on washdays.
 They can enjoy night differential pay, double pay during legal holidays, and rest day overtime pay, too.

 Survival Tips to Working in a Call Center in the Philippines

 The call center working environment can be too much to handle.
 If you’re having a rough day at work, here are survival tips from SpunOut.ie.

-1. Talk to those around you in idle moments.
+1. Talk to those around you during idle moments.

 Instead of waiting for your next call to come in, talk to free people around you.
-After handling an irate client, it’s comforting to know you can find and tell someone with the same experience.
+After handling an irate client, it’s comforting to know you can find and tell someone who has the same experience.

 2. Add something that inspires you on your desk.